cosmos/cosmos-sdk/store/streaming/README.md

 Currently, a `StreamingService` implementation that writes state changes out to files is supported, in the future support for additional output destinations can be added.

-The `StreamingService` is configured from within an App using the `AppOptions` loaded from a .toml file:
+The `StreamingService` is configured from within an App using the `AppOptions` loaded from the app.toml file:

 ```toml
 [store]